tosher/Redlime/README.md

-## Redlime: SublimeText 3 Redmine Client
+## Redlime: SublimeText 3 Redmine manager

-SublimeText Plugin to interact with Redmine right in your editor.
-Based on another plugin: [SubRed](https://packagecontrol.io/packages/SubRed)
+SublimeText 3 plugin to manage Redmine issues.
+Concept idea based on another plugin (fork): [SubRed](https://packagecontrol.io/packages/SubRed), but with many differences and improvements:
+* Fully customizable issue fields - default and custom.
+* Edit all issue properties.
+* Show/open issue dependencies, subissues, attachments.
+* Redmine project as main path to issues (queries are supported too).
+* With improved interface and improved highlighting based on own syntax (or possible to use markdown themes).

 ## Install